Checkpoints¶

 The sub-command to continue training from a checkpoint is

-mtt train options.yaml --continue model.ckpt
+mtt train options.yaml --restart model.ckpt

 or